OWASP/owasp-mastg/Document/0x04a-Mobile-App-Taxonomy.md

 ## Native App

-Mobile operating systems, including Android and iOS, come with a Software Development Kit (SDK) for developing applications specific to the OS.
-Such applications are referred to as _native_ to the system for which they have been developed.
+Mobile operating systems, including Android and iOS, come with a Software Development Kit (SDK) for developing apps specific to the OS.
+Such apps are referred to as _native_ to the system for which they have been developed.
 When discussing an app, the general assumption is that it is a native app implemented in a standard programming language for the respective operating system - Objective-C or Swift for iOS, and Java or Kotlin for Android.

 Native apps inherently have the capability to provide the fastest performance with the highest degree of reliability.
 They usually adhere to platform-specific design principles (e.g. the [Android Design Principles](https://developer.android.com/design "Android Design Principles")), which tends to result in a more consistent user interface (UI) compared to _hybrid_ or _web_ apps.
 Due to their close integration with the operating system, native apps can directly access almost every component of the device (camera, sensors, hardware-backed key stores, etc.).